Dredging Barge Silt Curtain

 Dredging Barge Silt Curtain For Retention Pond

-Thank you for contacting us!
-To answer your last question, no, the silt curtain does not typically come with ability to allow water to flow through the skirt.
+Answer: Thank you for contacting us!
+To answer your last question, no, the Silt Curtains do not typically come with ability to allow water to flow through the skirt.
 In general, curtains are designed to contain required materials and prevent them from spreading to further areas around your location.

 Additional Product Considerations for Dredging a Barge

-The main product we would recommend is the Dewatering Bag.
+The main product we would recommend are Taurus Dewatering Bags.
 This bag is made from a nonwoven geotextile fabric that is specifically designed for the filtering of water.
 Before you allow water to leave your retention pond, the entire pond could be dewatered.
 This would allow for a significant amount of silt and sediment to filter out of the pond prior, leaving clean water for disposal.

 Dewatering bags can hold various amounts of sediment and silt depending on the size of your particular bag.
 These bags have commonly been used instead of or in addition to a dredging barge silt curtain.